tshr/omnivore/README.md

 ##Omnivore

-Request caching with Redis and Sinatra
+Response caching with Redis and Sinatra

 demo http://192.241.206.124:9292